Determining rough first order perturbations of the polyharmonic operator: Introduction and Statement of Results

-For the proof of Theorem \ref{Main Result}, we follow a similar approach as in \cite{Yernat}.
-The key ingredient in the proof of Theorem \ref{Main Result} is construction of complex geometric optics solutions for the operator $\mathcal{L}_{A,q}$ with correct decay for the remained term.
-For this, we use the method of Carleman estimates which is based on the corresponding Carelman estimates for the Laplacian, with a gain of two derivatives, due to Salo and Tzou \cite{Salo} and Proposition \ref{MultiplicationTheorem1}, which gives property of products of functions in various Sobolev spaces.
+The proof of Theorem \ref{Main Result} is structured similarly as in \cite{Yernat}.
+The key ingredient in the proof of Theorem \ref{Main Result} is the construction of complex geometric optics solutions for the operator $\mathcal{L}_{A,q}$ with correct decay for the remainder term.
+We use the method of Carleman estimates which is based on the corresponding Carleman estimates for the Laplacian, with a gain of two derivatives, due to Salo and Tzou \cite{Salo} and chain it with Proposition \ref{MultiplicationTheorem1}, which gives property of products of functions in various Sobolev spaces; to eventually obtain the desired decay.

-The idea of constructing such complex geometric optics solutions to elliptic operators goes back to the fundamental paper by Sylvester and Uhlmann \cite{SU} and has been extensively used to show unique recovery of coefficents in many inverse problems.
+The idea of constructing such complex geometric optics solutions to elliptic operators goes back to the fundamental paper by Sylvester and Uhlmann \cite{SU} and has been extensively used to show unique recovery of coefficients in many inverse problems.

 The rest of the paper is organized as follows.
-We construct complex geometrical optics solutions for the perturbed polyharmonic operator $\mathcal{L}_{A,q}$ with $A$ and $q$ as defined in (\ref{defition of A}) and (\ref{defition of q}) respectively.
-The proof of Theorem \ref{Main Result} is given in section 3.
-In Appendix A, we study mapping properties of $D_{A}$ and $m_{q}$.
+In Section 2 we construct complex geometrical optics solutions for the perturbed polyharmonic operator $\mathcal{L}_{A,q}$ with $A$ and $q$ as defined in (\ref{defition of A}) and (\ref{defition of q}) respectively.
+This is done by deriving Carleman estimates for $\mathcal{L}_{A,q}$.
+Section 3 is devoted to deriving an integral identity.
+The proof of Theorem \ref{Main Result} is given in Section 4.
+In Appendix A we study mapping properties of $D_{A}$ and $m_{q}$.
 Appendix B is devoted to the well-posedness of the Dirichlet problem $\mathcal{L}_{A,q}$ with $A$ satisfying \eqref{defition of A} and $q$ satisfying \eqref{defition of q}.
-In Appendix C, we specify why we use Bessel potential to define fractional Sobolev spaces.
+In Appendix C we specify why we use Bessel potential to define fractional Sobolev spaces.